-So, what does this crazy t-shirt experience have to do with healthcare?
-Amazon is changing the expectations in retail, and those same consumers are patients for healthcare providers and payers.
-Patients expect to be heard.
-They expect problems to be solved, and they are overjoyed when their expectations are surpassed.
-The healthcare industry must step up and develop ways to improve the experience for each and every patient.
+Healthcare must step up and develop ways to improve the experience for each patient.
 Providers must look at the patient journey in the light of digital connection methods and moments.
 They must be disciplined and determined to create "wow" moments for patients.

 Patients must be met and engaged in the manner they prefer.
-Providers need to be able to see the complete patient picture quickly, and engage with the patient through chat, text, email or phone — with a single view — complete with history, medications, allergies, and chronic conditions being immediately recognizable.
+Providers need to quickly see the complete patient picture and engage with the patient through chat, text, email, or phone — with a single view — complete with history, medications, allergies, and chronic conditions being immediately recognizable.

-Here at Appirio, we use our Virtuous Cycle framework to help healthcare companies, providers, payers, and medical device manufacturers understand the importance of an integrated worker and customer experience.
-This integrated framework identifies gaps and opportunities to develop workers that are engaged, productive, and agile enough to create an experience taking the customer from awareness to satisfaction, then excited and amplified to share your products or services with others.
+Here at Appirio, we use our Appirio Way framework to help healthcare companies, providers, payers, and medical device manufacturers understand the importance of an integrated worker and customer experience.
+This integrated framework identifies gaps and opportunities to develop engaged, productive, and agile workers and attract, nurture and inspire patients to share their experiences and recommend your products and services to others.
 Expectations are rising at dizzying speed.